simeonjackson/simeonjackson/README.md

 <h1>Hi, I'm Simeon, an <a href="https://www.linkedin.com/in/simeonrjackson/">IT Professional</a> 👋</h1>
 - 🌱 I'm actively growing my knowledge in all things Cloud, Networking & Security.
 Check out my <a href="https://techwithsimeon.io/">blog</a> where I document my journey.
-I'm currently working towards AZ-104 certification and building an IAM focused lab.
+I'm currently working towards AZ-104 certification and building an cloud support focused labs.